Safari goers view elephants at Chobe National Park. Photo by Charles Leonard.

 a hippo opens its mouth wide, showing its teeth on the Chobe River Serondela region of Chobe National Park

-A hippo shows off its weaponry in the Chobe River, Chobe National Park, Botswana.
+A hippo shows off its weaponry in the Chobe River.
 Photo by Sara Joachim.

-7. Chobe National Park is easy to get to
+7. Chobe Roverfront is easy to get to

-Thanks to its location near the northern border, you have your pick of countries to stay in when visiting Serondela in Chobe National Park: Botswana, of course, but also Namibia, Zimbabwe, and Zambia.
-If you’re in a hurry, you needn’t stay at all—you can fly into nearby Kasane airport in the morning and fly out again in the evening.
+Thanks to its location on an international border, you have your pick of countries to stay in when visiting the Chobe Riverfront: Botswana, Namibia, Zimbabwe, and Zambia.
+If you’re in a hurry, you needn’t stay at all—you can fly into Botswana’s nearby Kasane International Airport in the morning and fly out again in the evening.

 Leopard relaxing in a tree at Chobe National Park

-A leopard relaxes in a tree at Chobe National Park.
+A leopard relaxes in a tree in Chobe National Park near the Chobe Riverfront.

 Start the morning with a ride from your lodge or Kasane airport.
-If you are coming from a neighboring country, don’t worry—Botswana’s border control is efficient and shouldn’t delay your arrival at Chobe National Park.
+If you need to cross borders into Botswana, don’t worry—border controls are very efficient near the Riverfront and shouldn’t delay your arrival.

 Morning Boat Cruise